codesqueak/SYWTWAM/docs/sync.md

 *@PathVariable* - Map a value contained in a path to a parameter in the method call, e.g. http://myapp.com/my/rest/service/{mapthisvalue}

-*@RequestHeader* - Map a value contained in a header field to a parameter in the method call, e.g. Get a an eTag value
+*@RequestHeader* - Map a value contained in a header field to a parameter in the method call, e.g. Get a an eTag value from the header field

 *@RequestBody* - Map a value contained in a request body to a parameter in the method call.
 Often used to transfer a JSON document to a matching class